Sopel97/chess_pos_db/README.md

     - Querying is optimized for minimal number of disk seeks.
 For example for the db_beta format querying all data for a single move and all possible moves takes \~1 second an HDD and is blazingly fast on an SSD.
     - Index kept in RAM, uses 500 times less space than the database and accelerates the queries.

+- High limits

+    - Can handle trillions of positions (with 1 in a million chance of hash collion)
+    - Up to 4 billion games (can be increased in the future)
+    - No limit on input/output file sizes (can handle large pgn files)

 - Distinction between continuations (exact move played to arrive at this position) and transpositions (different move played to arrive at this position).
 - Local, file based database structure allowing for easy copying.
 - Extensive configuration. (see cfg/config.json)